DataIntellectTech/TorQ/InstallGuide.md

 Below is a user guide on how to set up the .sh script to have necessary replacements by the env parameter.
 For env parameter the env_spec script should look like this:

 `echo $1`

 `find $1 -type f -name "*.sh"`

 `find $1 -type f -name "*.sh" -exec sed -i "s/export KDBBASEPORT=.*/export KDBBASEPORT=7373/g" {} \;`

-Create an sh script env_spec_dev.sh and then add the parameter
+Create an sh script env_spec_dev.sh and then add the parameter to the install script start line.

 `env=/home/user/env_spec_dev.sh`

-To the install script start line.
 This will replace the KDBBASEPORT to a new value.
 Similar actions can be done with other variables.
 But requires user basic knowledege of sed commands.
 The script will scan through the code in the TorQApp directory and the bin directory from the deploy folder.
-If DEV and UAT run on different data sources can replace them.
+If DEV and UAT run on different data sources then using env variable the install script can replace them with the correct server address.
 This is essentially the environment-specific config file.